 - Taste and season with salt and pepper.
 Pulse to mix.

-- Use the artichoke pesto with pasta, as a sandwich spread, or a dip.
+- Use this pesto with pasta, as a sandwich spread, or a dip.

 Watch The Video